 This taps into this whole idea of meeting people, making connections, something that all parents want for their child.
 They want their child to be able to go into a new social situation and navigate through it.
 Music is a great way to do just that.

-In this episode I sit down with website designer, developer AND music studio owner Christina Lopriorie to discuss how to Build a website for a susic studio
+In this episode I sit down with website designer, developer AND music studio owner Christina Lopriorie to discuss how to create a website for a music teaching business.

 Intro music: Dusted by Fojimoto